joergkrause/mvccore2-webapi-ng-boilerplate/README.md

 The demo data is a shop floor definition, we have a machine, which has devices and these devices have values.
 Only the user in the Role "User" can access these data.

+# Frontend

+Currently on Angular 8.2; I will update this from time to time.